SoftUni-Internal/interactive-content/EN/01-Internet-Explained/03-Sending-And-Receiving-Information.md

 **Packets** act just like the parts of the bed.

-A large file is broken into **packets** and send through the internet.
+A large file is broken into **packets** and send through the Internet.

 On arrival, the **packets** are brought back together, recreating the original file.